Alocasia are beautiful, unique plants that add a touch of the tropics to any home. But these plants are not always easy to care for.

 If your Alocasia is experiencing heat stress, the best thing you can do is move it to a cooler location.

-If the temperature is only slightly too hot, you can try moving the plant to a shadier location.
+If the temperature is too hot, you can move the plant to a shadier location.

 You may also need to mist the plant more frequently to cool it down and help it recover.